SiyaRG/Gawulo/API_DOCUMENTATION.md

-# Gawulo API Documentation
+# ReachHub API Documentation

-This document provides comprehensive information about all available API endpoints in the Gawulo system.
+This document provides comprehensive information about all available API endpoints in the ReachHub system.

 ## Base URL
 ```